Evaluation and Prognostic Validation of Deep Regression Models for WSI-Based Gene-Expression Prediction: Methods

 \subsubsection{kNN Baseline Model}

-As a simplest possible baseline, without any trainable model parameters, we also evaluate a kNN-based model.
-For a given WSI $x$, a WSI-level feature vector $w(x)$ is directly computed as the mean over the patch-level feature vectors $\{p(\tilde{x}_i)\}_{i=1}^P$, see Figure~\ref{fig:model_overview_knn}.
-To output a predicted gene-expression profile $\hat{y}(x) \in \mathbb{R}^N$, we then utilize \texttt{KNeighborsRegressor} from scikit-learn~\cite{scikit-learn} with $k = 100$.
-Just as for the contrastive learning-based model, predictions are always linear combinations of gene-expression profiles $\{y_i\}_{i=1}^M$ from the train set.
+As a simple baseline without any trainable model parameters, we also evaluate a kNN-based model.
+For a given WSI $x$, a WSI-level feature vector $w(x)$ is directly computed as the mean over the patch-level feature vectors $\{p(\tilde{x}_i)\}_{i=1}^P$, as illustrated in Figure~\ref{fig:model_overview_knn}.
+To output a predicted gene-expression profile $\hat{y}(x) \in \mathbb{R}^N$, we then use \texttt{KNeighborsRegressor} from scikit-learn~\cite{scikit-learn} with $k = 100$.
+Thus, as for the \textit{Contrastive} model, predictions are always linear combinations of gene-expression profiles $\{y_i\}_{i=1}^M$ from the train set.